ROBERT SIEGEL, HOST:

 AUDIE CORNISH, HOST:

 And I'm Audie Cornish.
 President Obama prepares to hit the proverbial reset button on his second term tomorrow night.
 The president will lay out his agenda in the State of the Union address.
-After a rough and tumble 2013 sparing with Congress over the budget and Obamacare, the president is expected to make some adjustments.
+After a rough and tumble 2013, sparring with Congress over the budget and Obamacare, the president is expected to make some adjustments.
 He will rely more on the power of the executive order.

-Now, in a few minutes, we'll talk about how effective a strategy that might be, but first NPR's Mara Liasson on what to expect from the president's speech.
+Now, in a few minutes, we'll talk about how effective a strategy that might be.
+But first, NPR's Mara Liasson on what to expect from the president's speech.

 MARA LIASSON, BYLINE: Tens of millions of people will be watching and listening Tuesday night as President Obama tells the country what he wants to accomplish.
-As former White House speechwriter Don Baer explains, this is the best chance the President will have all year to frame the debate.
+As former White House speechwriter Don Baer explains, this is the best chance the president will have all year to frame the debate.

 LIASSON: The president has already laid out the themes he'll highlight tomorrow night.
 He wants to provide more economic security for the middle class and, as he calls it, ladders of opportunity for those trying to join it.

-PRESIDENT BARACK OBAMA: While our economy is growing stronger and we are optimistic about growth this year and subsequent years.
-We've got a lot more work to do to make sure that everybody has a chance to get ahead.
+PRESIDENT BARACK OBAMA: While our economy is growing stronger and we are optimistic about growth this year and subsequent years, we've got a lot more work to do to make sure that everybody has a chance to get ahead.
 If they're willing to work hard and take responsibility, they've got to be able to participate in that growth.

 LIASSON: President Obama has called income inequality the defining challenge of our time.
 But tomorrow night, according to his aides, he'll deliver an optimistic message that focuses on economic growth and upward mobility, not only on populist redistribution.
 The State of the Union is also an opportunity the president can use to help himself out of a deep hole.
-His approval ratings have slumped from the high 50s a year ago to the low 40s today, and this year, his party is in danger of losing control of the Senate and seeing its minority in the House shrink even further.
-Republican strategist, Mike Murphy.
+His approval ratings have slumped from the high 50s a year ago to the low 40s today.

+And this year, his party is in danger of losing control of the Senate and seeing its minority in the House shrink even further.
+Republican strategist Mike Murphy.

-MIKE MURPHY: I think the president is facing one of the worst problems you can have in politics which is the enough already problem, which is his numbers are upside down, people have been hearing promises without action for a long time so I think there is going to be a lot of eye-rolling if the White House overplays it's hand.
+MIKE MURPHY: I think the president is facing one of the worst problems you can have in politics, which is the "enough already" problem - which is, his numbers are upside down.
+People have been hearing promises without action for a long time, so I think there is going to be a lot of eye-rolling if the White House overplays its hand.

 LIASSON: White House aides insist that will not be the case.
 With expectations low for legislative action this year, the White House is proposing a relatively modest agenda.
-Last year's State of the Union proposals on gun control, immigration and a hike in the minimum wage went nowhere.
-Some of them will be back again this year and while Mr. Obama may play off of Congress on some of these initiatives, his tone on immigration will be carefully bipartisan in order to preserve any possibility for progress on that issue in Congress.
+Last year's State of the Union proposals on gun control, immigration, and a hike in the minimum wage went nowhere.
+Some of them will be back again this year, and while Mr. Obama may play off of Congress on some of these initiatives, his tone on immigration will be carefully bipartisan in order to preserve any possibility for progress on that issue in Congress.

-DAN PFEIFFER: Where Congress blocks us, we're going to use every ounce of creativity we have to find ways to help.
-Let's take example of unemployment insurance.
-Only Congress can extend it, but we can do things like we're going to bring together companies around this country who have made commitments to hire the long term unemployed, a population with great talent and skills we need to get back in the workforce.
+DAN PFEIFFER: Where Congress blocks us, we're going to use every ounce of creativity we have, to find ways to help.
+Let's take the example of unemployment insurance.
+Only Congress can extend it.
+But we can do things like, we're going to bring together companies around this country who have made commitments to hire the long-term unemployed, a population with great talent and skills we need to get back in the workforce.
 That's something that we can do on our own while we need to push Congress to act in the way we feel they should.

-LIASSON: That hiring pledge, which the president will announce on Friday, doesn't have the impact or the permanence of legislation, but it does demonstrate to the public that Mr. Obama is moving forward in any way he can and it may result in some of the long term unemployed getting hired.
+LIASSON: That hiring pledge, which the president will announce on Friday, doesn't have the impact or the permanence of legislation.
+But it does demonstrate to the public that Mr. Obama is moving forward in any way he can, and it may result in some of the long-term unemployed getting hired.

 DENIS MCDONOUGH: This year, there are more ways than ever to take part in the State of the Union.

 LIASSON: That's White House Chief of Staff Denis McDonough on YouTube.
 With TV audiences declining, the White House is trying to promote the State of the Union with every social media trick in the book.
-It's been posting pictures to Instagram showing the president and his aides preparing for the speech and Denis McDonough is encouraging Obama supporters to watch it on WhiteHouse.gov/live and participate.
+It's been posting pictures to Instagram, showing the president and his aides preparing for the speech; and Denis McDonough is encouraging Obama supporters to watch it on WhiteHouse.gov/live and participate.

-MCDONOUGH: During the speech, you can be part of that conversation on Twitter and you'll have the opportunity to share exclusive graphics from the enhanced broadcast with your social networks.
+MCDONOUGH: During the speech, you can be part of that conversation on Twitter, and you'll have the opportunity to share exclusive graphics from the enhanced broadcast with your social networks.
 Immediately after the address, you will have the opportunity...

-LIASSON: Right after the State of the Union, the president will get out of town and spend two days traveling to Maryland, Pennsylvania, Wisconsin and Tennessee, promoting ideas he believes the public will like, even if Republicans in Congress do not.
+LIASSON: Right after the State of the Union, the president will get out of town and spend two days traveling to Maryland, Pennsylvania, Wisconsin and Tennessee, promoting ideas he believes the public will like - even if Republicans in Congress do not.